metadriverse/metadrive/README.md

 - parkinglot
 - pgmap

-To show the main feature, procedural generation, we provide a script to show BIG:
+Run the example of procedural generation of a new map as:

 ```bash
 python -m metadrive.examples.procedural_generation
 ```

-*Note that the above three scripts can not be run in headless machine.*
+*Note that the above four scripts can not be ran in a headless machine.*
-Please refer to the installation guideline in documentation for more information.
+Please refer to the installation guideline in documentation for more information about how to launch runing in a headless machine.

-Running the following command to draw the generated maps from procedural generation:
+Run the following command to draw the generated maps from procedural generation:

 ```bash
 python -m metadrive.examples.draw_maps
 ```

-To build the environment in python script, you can simply run:
+To build the RL environment in python script, you can simply code in the OpenAI gym format as:

 ```python
 import metadrive  # Import this package to register the environment!